-All NSW cemetery and crematorium operators must apply for a licence, including stand-alone crematoria.
+All NSW cemetery and crematorium operators must apply for a licence, including stand-alone crematoria (referred to as cremation only operators).
 In recognition of the diversity of the services provided throughout the industry, there are 4 categories of licence with different Conditions applying depending on the category of licence.